 Do you have a digital version of Toothy?

-Yes, well, kind of!
+Yes!
 There is a way to bring the Toothy activities into the SeeSaw app.
 The picture below shows how this can be done!
+Read THIS POST to learn more about how to assign Toothy to your students digitally.
+Read THIS POST to learn how to use Digital Math Toothy for math facts practice!

 Do you have other Toothy mats?

 I do!
-We now have Holiday Mats and Animal Mats.
+We now have holiday mats, animal mats, and hairy mats!
 These make for a great option to provide variety throughout the year.
 Kids are loving them too.

 How many copies of each game do you make?
 How many will fit in each container?